 After an accident resulting in injury, call a lawyer as soon as you can.
 An attorney will handle all communications with the insurance company on your behalf, allowing you to focus on your physical and emotional recovery.
 In addition, your lawyer will attempt to negotiate a settlement that covers all of your losses—including those that are difficult to establish, such as your physical and emotional pain and suffering.

 Connecticut law often entitles bus accident victims to significant compensation.
-Polito & Associates are dedicated to helping the injured obtain justice, and we know how to get insurance companies to pay up.
+Polito & Harrington are dedicated to helping the injured obtain justice, and we know how to get insurance companies to pay up.
 To schedule your free consultation with a personal injury lawyer in New London, call our office today at (860) 447-3300 or send us an email through our online contact form.